lsst-dm/dmtn-010/index.rst

  * Transforms should know their domain to ensure that composed transforms are valid between different domains.
  * Transforms should know whether they involve spherical-spherical, spherical-Cartesian, Cartesian-spherical, or Cartesian-Cartesian coordinates, to allow interoperability with geometry libraries that distinguish these coordinate systems.
  * Transforms should be invertible, or if not invertible should allow pre-defined one-way transforms to be identified as each-other's inverses.
  * Ability to efficiently obtain the exact transform at one point for warping.
-This needs to be fast and parallelizable.
+This needs to be fast and parallel.
- * Ability to efficiently obtain a local linear approximation around a point (must be parallelizable).
+ * Ability to efficiently obtain a local linear approximation around a point (must be parallel).
  * A method for obtaining a local TAN WCS approximation.
  * Transforms must be persistable as components of arbitrary objects (e.g. Exposure, Psf).

    * Groups of composed transforms should be persisted efficiently, e.g. for all CCDs in a visit, to reduce data size.
 It is unclear if this is actually necessary: the only obvious "heavyweight" transform is pixel distortion (e.g. tree rings), which is per-CCD anyway, while other transforms will likely be a very small part of our data volume.
-   * An efficient (compressed?) persistance format for pixel-grid-based transformations will be necessary if we end up using full pixel grids to represent pixel distortions.
+   * An efficient (compressed?) persistence format for pixel-grid-based transformations will be necessary if we end up using full pixel grids to represent pixel distortions.

  * The ability to compute or provide derivatives with respect to pixel coordinates (to compute local affine transformations).